 Call an attorney at the scene of the accident to gather as much evidence as possible if you are not able to due to the circumstances.

-If your car has damage and backed up by evidence, your claim may gain further value.
-In a scenario where the car becomes totaled in an accident, the chances of a higher settlement are always possible, if not guaranteed.
+If your car has damage and is backed up by evidence, your claim may gain further value.
+In a scenario where the car becomes totalled in an accident, the chances of a higher settlement are always possible, if not guaranteed.

 Your most significant car accident claim value is how many injuries you sustained from the incident.
 How severe are those injuries, and do they impair your ability to work any time soon?
 Will you have to live with a disability for the rest of your life?